t-edson/P65Pas/README.md

 ```
 {$SET x = 1}
 {$SET y = 1 + x}
-{$SET x = 'I'm now a string'}
+{$SET x = 'I am now a string'}
 ```

 $SET, is not a declaration, but an assignment.
 First time a variable is assigned, it's created.

-Content of a variable, can be shown using instructions like $MSGBOX oo $INFO:
+Content of a variable, can be shown using instructions like $MSGBOX or $INFO:

 {$MSGBOX 'x is:' + x}